 Observation Hive Tour and Honey Tasting

-This class is the second in our 3-part series on becoming a beekeeper.
-In this class you will learn bee management strategies so that you are ready to pick up your bees and begin your new hobby with confidence!
+In the bee management indoor portion you will learn bee management strategies so that you are ready to pick up your bees and begin your new hobby with confidence!
 We will demonstrate the various skills from hiving a package, feeding your colonies, how to recognize pests and diseases, preventing swarming and harvesting the honey.
-Every class includes an observation Hive Tour in the apiary and Honey Tasting!

 Picking up your bees